rajakolluru/cheniledocs.github.io/pages/codex-docs/000-codex-docs-index.md

 - Use the config guide when working on `cconfig`, runtime overrides, or retriever composition.
 - Use the service registry guide when working on hosted service discovery, cache behavior, or registry startup/publishing.
 - Use the service registry and proxies guide when replacing direct HTTP clients with Chenile interface-based invocation.
+- Use the admin UI guide when inspecting deployed services, central registry contents, or health-check exposure from the browser.
 - Use the Chenile Gen guide when generating application code from blueprints.
 - Use the repository guides page when narrowing down where a change belongs.